hayeah/sike-react-course/create-project/index.md

 + Add `./node_modules/.bin` to PATH
 + Run BrowserSync for live-editing.
 + Create `Makefile`.
 Add the `server` task to run BrowserSync.
-+ Use GitHub pages to host static websites.

 Resources: